javaLux/hashguard/README.md

     hashguard local -p /path/to/test_dir
     ````

-**Debug-Option**
+**Use Logging**
-  * Enable the debug log level:
+  * Enable `debug` log level:
     ````shell
     hashguard -l debug download "https://example.com/file.zip" a1b2c3d4e5f6
     ````
+  * Enable `info` log level
     ````shell
-    hashguard -l debug local -p /path/to/local_file.txt
+    hashguard -l info local -p /path/to/local_file.txt
     ````
-    * In the event of an error, a full backtrace is displayed
-    * In addition, all log outputs are saved in a log file in the application's data directory.
+  * All logs are written to a log file stored in the application's data directory.
-    * You can find out the application data directory with the [--version] command
+  * You can find out the application data directory with the [ `-V`, `--version` ] command
   * Please note that the application data directory is created as a hidden directory.
     To see it, you must activate the property for displaying hidden files and folders for your operating system,
     if you have not already done so

 **Common-Options**
   * Get version info: